 About the Center

-Features at our Center include computers, a small library and a sitting area.
+In our Center space, you may meet with IES Abroad staff and borrow books/videos from our small library.
 Both the University of Cape Town (UCT), and the University of the Western Cape (UWC) feature libraries, museums, theatres and cafes as well as robust sports facilities.
+There is also a small sitting area.

 Naomi Claassen has been the Director of IES Abroad Cape Town since 2006.
 She came to IES Abroad from the University of Cape Town, where she served as coordinator of study abroad students for nine years and as a recruiter for the University for six years.
 Naomi was also a resident Warden at Rochester House, a UCT residence.
 Naomi earned her diploma in Education at the Western Cape College of Education and has completed an Associate in Management at UCT’s Graduate School of Business.
 She also has an Advanced Certificate in Adult Education.